ayushi200124/Cyclist/README.md

     - end_lng : longitude of the end location
     - member_casual : type of membership, either casual or member
 2. Additional data limitation that I have spotted from the above metadata is, due to no personal information available, I am unable to tell how often the same user uses the bike in the month and how frequently, and from which stations.
 Hence, I can only make the assumption that each ride id corresponds to a unique rider spread across the days of the month.
+3. The data given has a consistency since the data types match with the kind of data stored and is well formatted under correct names.
+Further I will check for outliers in the analysis process.
-3. I have taken a random sample of each dataset in order to reduce the complexity of the data and ease of using the spreadsheet.
+4. I have taken a random sample of each dataset in order to reduce the complexity of the data and ease of using the spreadsheet.
 I reduced the population sample to 10k-10.5k rows (randon group n= total no. of cell/10k).
 Steps to execute random sampling:

 `select a cell -> =RANDBETWEEN(1,n) -> fill the entire column -> copy the column -> follow the link` -> [watch next steps](https://www.youtube.com/watch?v=bNUAQsThmAc)